Today, we dive into a campaign that will likely be discussed and laughed about for many years.

 Since then?

-Well their sales have declined by about 70% in the last 3 years.
-Mostly due to competition releasing much cooler and more modern electric SUVs.
+Their sales have declined by about 70% in the last 3 years, primarily due to competition releasing much cooler and more modern electric SUVs.

-Why get a $100k+ Jaguar SUV when you can get modern electric options like the Model Y (number one selling car in many markets), Model X, Rivian R1S, Porsche Macan, or a BMW iX?
+Why get a $100k+ Jaguar SUV when you can get modern electric options like the Model Y (number 1 car in many markets), Model X, Rivian R1S, or Porsche Macan?

-It’s been generally accepted that their strategy to revive themselves is to go all in on being an electric luxury brand—like all the other luxury car brands are doing currently.
+It’s generally accepted that their strategy to revive themselves is to go all in on being an electric luxury brand—like all the other luxury car brands currently are.

 And then they released this tweet: